OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 - `mcm/ffmpeg:latest`
 - `mcm/ffmpeg:6.1-latest`

 Now the "Media Proxy" can be run inside the container.
-To check it, execute bellow command:
+To check it, execute below command:

 ```bash
 docker run --privileged -it -v /var/run/mcm:/run/mcm -v /dev/hugepages:/dev/hugepages mcm/media-proxy:latest
 ```
+which should result in:
 ```
 INFO: TCP Server listening on 0.0.0.0:8002
 INFO: gRPC Server listening on 0.0.0.0:8001